Volkanite/knowledge/key.md

 Step 2, Enter passphrase for key

-Step 3, Check if ssh-agent is running:
+Step 3, Check if ssh-agent is running.
+If successful, it should output the process ID:

      eval "$(ssh-agent -s)"